Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

 ## Working

 To process logs we need to create pipelines.yml file.
 We start with defining enrichments and output pipelines(common for all log sources).
 Then we add input and processor pipelines only for the logs we process. [settings.json](#settingsjson) is the file where we define the log sources we want to process.
-We have [general.json](#generaljson) file to specify more specifics like on how many nodes we need to process a particular log source.
-With these setting files and numerous environment variables [generate_pipelines.py](#generate_pipelinespy) script generates a `pipelines.yml` for a specific Logstash node.
+The file [general.json](#generaljson) provides specs such as how many nodes we need to process a particular log source.
+With these settings files and numerous environment variables, [generate_pipelines.py](#generate_pipelinespy) script generates a `pipelines.yml` for a specific Logstash node.
 If you want to process all configs on all Logstash nodes you just need to run the generate script with `num_indexers` set to 1 in `general.json`.

-**Note:** We gather all the logs in Kafka through various logfeeding agents for a temporary storage.
-We process logs from Kafka and Azure Eventhub and output to elastic.
-So keep in mind that our pipeline generation script is inclined in favor of these but you can tweak for your custom use cases.
+**Note:** We gather all the logs in Kafka through various log collection agents for temporary storage.
+We process logs from Kafka and Azure Eventhub and output to Elastic.
+You can tweak these configuration files for your custom use cases, especially if they fall outside of our scope.
 We do not process all configs on all nodes because we faced performance problems associated with Kafka and Logstash kafka-input plugin.

 **Pipeline Generation**

-The pipeline generation script reads settings json files and the environment variables, takes the pipelines.yml from the config directory as a template and adds input and processor pipelines to it enabling processing of those log sources.
+The pipeline generation script (generate_pipelines.py):
+ 1. reads in settings files and environment variables
+ 2. takes the pipelines.yml from the config directory as a template
+ 3. adds input and processor pipelines to it, enabling the processing of those log sources.

 **Note** The script also replaces variables defined in different conf files with values taken from environment.
 See environment variables section.